dwilliams-genesis/runs-n-poses/README.md

 - `shape_pocket_qcov`: Multiplication of the `shape` score and the pocket coverage between the ground truth system ligand pose and the closest training system ligand pose
 - `color_pocket_qcov`: Multiplication of the `color` score and the pocket coverage between the ground truth system ligand pose and the closest training system ligand pose

-Metrics all range from 0 to 100.
+Similarity metrics all range from 0 to 100.

 ### `predictions.tar.gz`